ggonnella/textformats/manuals/TF-Spec_language.md

 Predefined tagnames do not have to match it.
 If it is set to an empty string, no other tagnames except the predefined ones are allowed.

-For `tagged_values` datatypes, the tagname, typecode and the value are splitted by a non-empty string.
+For `tagged_list` datatypes, the tagname, typecode and the value are splitted by a non-empty string.
 The default value is `:`.
 A different string can be specified in the definition mapping under the key `internal_separator`.
 The internal separator must be different from the elements separator given under